Call4Cloud | MMP-C | Autopilot | Device Preparation

 Go open config.office.com and log in with your credentials, you will notice a new tab has appeared: “Onedrive Sync”

 As shown above, I now have 17 devices.
-If you end up with zero devices, you will still need to do some manual labour before it starts working.
+If you end up with zero devices, you will still need to do some manual labor before it starts working.
 Open the settings menu and generate a new tenant association key.

 When you have copied this key, open your Intune administrative templates again and search for “Sync Admin Reports” and paste the key.